atteneder/glTFast/README.md

 Known issues:

 * When building for WebGL with Unity 2018.1 you have to enable explicitly thrown exceptions (reason unknown - to be investigated)

-* The imported scene is scaled negative in one axis.
-I did not encounter any trouble doing this, but in case shading errors show up, this has to be fixed.

 See details in the [issues](https://github.com/atteneder/glTFast/issues) section.